OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 #### How to use color

-In the Monoline color pallet, all colors have Standalone, Outline, and Fill variations.
+In the Monoline color palette, all colors have Standalone, Outline, and Fill variations.
 Generally, elements are constructed with a fill and a border.
 The colors are applied in one of the following patterns:

 - The Standalone color alone for objects that have no fill.
 - The border uses the Outline color and the fill uses the Fill color.